How to Enable or Disable Adaptive Color in Windows 11

 What is Adaptive Color?

-This helps your eyes feel more comfortable and makes it easier to see your screen in different lighting.
+This helps your eyes feel more comfortable and makes your screen easier to see in various lighting situations.

 Why Use Adaptive Color?

-- Comfortable Viewing: Your screen colors change to match the light around you, so your eyes don’t get tired as quickly.
+- Comfortable Viewing: Your screen colors change to match the light around you.
+Your eyes don’t get tired as quickly.

 - Less Eye Strain: It’s like reading a book under the right light.
 Your screen won’t be too bright or too harsh.